rackerlabs/rackspace-how-to/content/cloud-servers/create-a-site-to-site-ipsec-vpn-connection-between-vyatta-and-fortigate.md

 Use the following steps to configure the IPsec VPN in the Vyatta router
 appliance:

-1. Log in to Vyatta server by using Secure Shell (SSH), as shown in the following example:
+1. Log in to the Vyatta server by using Secure Shell (SSH), as shown in the following example:

        $ssh vyatta@cloud-server-09